Anthony Duclair: Ottawa Senators

 On February 23, 2019, Duclair was traded to the Ottawa Senators (along with second-round picks in 2020 and 2021) in exchange for Ryan Dzingel and a seventh-round pick in 2019.
 Only a few days before the trade, Blue Jackets head coach John Tortorella publicly criticized Duclair, saying that Duclair "doesn't know how to play".

 On June 17, 2019, Duclair signed a one-year contract with the Senators for the 2019–20 season worth $1.65 million.
 He immediately became one of Ottawa's top offensive players, recording 21 goals and 30 points in his first 38 games, leading the team in both categories.
 He was subsequently named as the Senators' representative for the 2020 NHL All-Star Game held on January 25, 2020, in St. Louis.

 On June 8, 2020, Duclair became an inaugural executive board member of the Hockey Diversity Alliance, whose goal is to address intolerance and racism in hockey.

 In October 2020, Duclair fired his agent and took over contract negotiations with the Senators by himself, against the advice of GM Pierre Dorion.
 The two sides could not come to an agreement and the Senators declined to offer him a qualifying offer on a new contract, making him a free agent.

 Florida Panthers

-On December 17, 2020, Duclair signed as a free agent to a one-year, $1.7 million contract with the Florida Panthers.
+On December 17, 2020, Duclair signed as a free agent to a one-year, $1.7 million contract with Florida Panthers.

 On July 15, 2021, Duclair signed a three-year, $9 million contract extension with the Panthers.
 With four goals and seven assists in the 2023 Stanley Cup playoffs, Duclair would help the Panthers reach their first Stanley Cup Finals in 27 years.